-Some parents of high schoolers can be overly involved with their student’s school work and schedule, thinking they are ensuring academic success.
+Some parents and guardians of high schoolers can be overly involved with their student’s school work and schedule, thinking they are ensuring academic success.
 While their intentions are good, this situation can backfire once the student enters college and is on their own.
 Students will be expected to attend class and manage their time accordingly to complete assignments at the college level.
 No family member will be there to check up on them or remind them something is due.

 “When a student is not performing well in a course, parents may be tempted to email the instructor directly for an explanation,” said Keith Hall, Ed.D., executive director of the Undergraduate Academic Success Center at Azusa Pacific University.
 “But this may inhibit a growth opportunity for the student to learn how to take initiative and engage faculty for support, which potentially translates to an increase in academic ownership, engagement, and social intelligence.”